 Client expectations

-Clients must have one liaison staff member or volunteer who can devote time each week coordinating with the student team.
-That staff member should expect to spend on average 1-2 hours per week working with the team and should be empowered to make decisions on the services provided by the team.
-It is important to keep in mind that projects may extend past one semester depending on the scope.
+Clients must have at least one liaison staff member or volunteer who can meet with the team and should be empowered to make decisions on the project provided by the team.
+The number of required meetings differs by project and is specified in each application.